pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 What is it?
 -----------

-//A project to create an open, ubiquous, peer-to-peer, secure protocol suite for multi-party exchanges of contracts.// In simpler words the idea is that any of us can join together and create a virtual market, in which others can tell what they have to offer and what they need.
+*A project to create an open, ubiquous, peer-to-peer, secure protocol suite for multi-party exchanges of contracts.*

+In simpler words the idea is that any of us can join together and create a virtual market, in which others can tell what they have to offer and what they need.
 The market, or anyone for that matter, can propose deals, whereby one person gives an item to another who gives an item to a third etc. If everyone agrees to it, the deal can be secured via electronic contracts, signed by the different parties.
 Hence our motto could be: "Exchange anything with everyone anywhere - securely".

 Why do this?
 ------------